 Residential surcharges on commercial addresses

-Carriers misclassify ~5–12% of B2B addresses as residential.
-At $4–6 per shipment, that's the single biggest hidden line in most B2B parcel books.
+Carriers misclassify a meaningful share of B2B addresses as residential.
+At $4–6 per shipment, that's the biggest hidden line in most B2B parcel books.

-Carriers misclassify ~5–12% of B2B addresses as residential.
-At $4–6 per shipment, that's the single biggest hidden line in most B2B parcel books.
+Carriers misclassify a meaningful share of B2B addresses as residential.
+At $4–6 per shipment, that's the biggest hidden line in most B2B parcel books.

 Heavy, dense product gets dim-weighted unfairly when carriers use generic divisors.
-Negotiating a tighter dim factor moves margin every single shipment.
+A tighter divisor moves margin every single shipment.

 Mid-size B2B shippers cross into freight territory frequently.
-Carriers love to add freight-style surcharges without negotiation pushback.
+Carriers love adding freight-style surcharges without pushback.

-Kadix flags every shipment billed as residential against an external commercial address database.
+Kadix flags every shipment billed as residential against a commercial address database.
 Refunds recovered, future invoices fixed at the source.

 Shopify, BigCommerce, Amazon, multi-channel — we cover the full carrier stack you're juggling.